Mahalak4401/PowerBI_Portfolio_Projects/T20 Cricket World Cup/README.md

 End-to-end sports data analytics project for your resume.
 In this project, we will cover web scraping (from the ESPN Cricinfo website), python, pandas, and Power BI to perform analyses on T20 world cup cricket data.

-In this end-to-end data analytics project for beginners and advanced users, we have used cricket T20 world cup (2022) data to build insights on a best 11 players team that we can assemble from the earth that can go and play with aliens.
-We used bright data web scraping to collect data from espncricinfo website then we performed some data transformation and cleaning in pandas, followed by building dashboards in power bi.
-This is a solid data science resume project that will make your resume stand out in the competition.
-It is a fully guided data analytics project with all the materials included.
+In this end-to-end data analytics project for beginners and advanced users, we have used cricket T20 world cup (2022) data to build insights on a best 11 players team that can assemble from the earth that can go and play with aliens.
+We used bright data web scraping to collect data from espncricinfo website then performed some data transformation and cleaning in pandas, followed by building dashboards in power bi.

 ## Steps Involved in this Project